 ProRail takes ad hoc measurements of the transfer load at a number of stations with (potential) capacity bottlenecks.
 This with a view to transfer risks and for the management and development of the railway infrastructure in relation to the capacity request.
 These measurements produce relevant information on the use of the existing local transfer capacity.
-Also, ProRail makes arrangements in the Access Agreement with railway undertakings about the provision of transport data by the railway undertaking (see Appendix 8, sections 2.6 and 2.7).
+Also, ProRail makes arrangements in the Access Agreement with railway undertakings about the provision of transport data by the railway undertaking (see Appendix 8, sections 0.6 and 0.7).

-2.4.7 Restriction of use from practical test emplacement 's-Hertogenbosch
+2.4.7 User restrictions at 's-Hertogenbosch railway yard

-In timetable year 2022 ProRail will continue the current practical test at 's-Hertogenbosch railway yard, which implicates a reduction of the braking distance there.
-This means that the braking percentage for trains in 's-Hertogenbosch will be increased from 30% to 54%.
-ProRail makes agreements with railway undertakings using 's-Hertogenbosch marshalling yard in the Access Agreement.
+In the 2022 timetable year, ProRail will maintain the situation at 's-Hertogenbosch railway yard that was created for the purpose of the practical test carried out earlier.
+The signals are based on a braking distance of 300m at 40 km/hour with a 5 per mille gradient.
+This means that the braking percentage for trains in 's-Hertogenbosch railway yard has been increased from 30% to 54%.
+ProRail makes agreements with railway undertakings using 's-Hertogenbosch railway yard in the Access Agreement.